Stockholm 5:th of May 2009.

 KTH regulations: This is a personal web page created by Lars Jonsson.
 More information.
 You can contact me at ljonsson AT kth DOT se.
-This page contains a cookie, used for visitor statistics.

 Lars remarks on Printing, LaTeX, ...